2025 CMS Winter Meeting

 Combinatorial Algebraic Geometry

-Org: Megumi Harada and Brett Nasserden (McMaster University)
+Org: Megumi Harada, Brett Nasserden and Alexandre Zotine (McMaster University)

 Combinatorial Algebraic Geometry is a subfield of algebraic geometry which studies the many families of algebraic varieties arising in commutative algebra, representation theory, mathematical physics, and other fields, which have an explicit combinatorial structure.
 Toric varieties and Schubert varieties are traditionally the most prominent examples.
 However, many other spaces, such as the moduli space of curves and the Hilbert scheme of points, lie within this conceptual framework.